robertjchristian/MRC/MRC31.md

 Kelvin Thai - Rivalz.ai

 ## Introduction
 The MOR token stands as the primary currency within the Morpheus ecosystem.
-Our vision entails transforming it into a multichain token by integrating the Open Framework for Tokenization (OFT) from LayerZero.
+The team transforms it into a multichain token by integrating the Open Framework for Tokenization (OFT) from LayerZero.
 LayerZero boasts being one of the pioneering messaging protocols globally, renowned for its seamless integration capabilities, offering "plug-and-play" code snippets for facilitating message transmission across various chains.

 ## Issue at Hand
 Nevertheless, the adoption of OFT LayerZero poses potential single-point-of-failure concerns, wherein the inability to transfer tokens may occur if LayerZero experiences downtime or performance lag.
 Anticipated challenges include those outlined in LayerZero's GitHub repository (https://github.com/LayerZero-Labs/LayerZero/issues), and the necessity for continuous maintenance efforts due to platform upgrades.
 The need for MOR token migration to align with LayerZero's standards is detailed in their documentation (https://docs.layerzero.network/v2/home/v2-migration).